-Recent example of a female client that has been training at Quantify Fitness for the last six months still making progress after missing a week…
+This is a recent example of a female client that has been training at Quantify Fitness for the last six months still making progress after missing a week…

 For muscles to grow stronger it's important to allow appropriate time for recovery.
 Workouts on our adaptive resistance equipment (ARX) require more recovery time than a typical resistance training workout due to the volume of eccentric contractions that cause more micro-trauma to the muscles, which is why we recommend no less than four days between workouts for clients doing a total-body Big 3 or Big 5.

+Just Because You Don't Feel Sore Doesn't Mean You're Recovered!
 There’s no link between muscle soreness and protein synthesis, long-term growth, and muscle fiber damage.
 Muscle soreness occurs when you create enough damage to aggravate the tissues, and this will occasionally correlate with a muscle-growing workout, but frequently it has nothing to do with muscle growth.
 With high-intensity strength training workouts where you are really fatiguing the muscles, your central nervous system (your brain and spinal cord that connects to your muscles through the peripheral nervous system and tells your muscles to fire and contract) can take a couple days longer to recover than your muscles.
-It might feel good or satisfying to be sore but it's not a replacement for exercising smarter, not longer.
+It might feel good or satisfying to be sore but it's not a replacement for exercising smarter.

 It's important to point out that this study was done on men and focused solely on leg press strength.
 Unfortunately, there are no other experimental studies to date that have explored the effects of short-term detraining and subsequent retraining in resistance-trained individuals so this is all we have to go on outside of our own experience, but we feel confident in saying, there's no reason to stress out or get discouraged for missing a workout as long as it's not too frequently!